viktorwinschel/moma/docs/src/state_space_models.md

 # State Space Model

-We switch from functions to functors for state transitions, states become categories, and use it for a monetary macro accounting (MoMa) then MES, ERP and EcRP.
+We switch from functions to functors for state transitions and states become categories, to be used for for a monetary macro accounting (MoMa).

 A usual way to model dynamics of economic systems are state space models.
-We will see now how to model them in MES to use them for a simple economics approach to model the MoMa phenomenon of money.
-This is the tranditional way we have implemented a first version of [MoMa25](papers.md) in simple Julia in file `momascf_v02_en.jl`.
+We will see now how to model state space model by functorial dynamics.
+In the next step we want to use this approach for macro accounting of money.
+A first simply recursive version of [MoMa25](papers.md) in the Julia programming language.
+The code is in the file `momascf_v02_en.jl`.
 It is a deterministic nonlinear model but still reduced form model.
-Reduced form model is a economists way to say its a Markov decision process not even forward looking which would an economist call structural model.
-These forward lookings models can be modeled as Open Games but actually economic models should become MES systems where Open Games are coregulators.
+Reduced form model is a economists way to say its a Markov decision process not forward looking model which an economist would call a structural model.
+Forward lookings models can be modeled as Open Games but actually economic models should become MES systems where Open Games are coregulators.

 ## State Space Model as MES